Monkeys and apes

 Macaca Macaques

-Today, the number of species in this genus is 23.
-Recently, two new species have been described, the Arunachal macaque (M. munzala) in north-eastern India in 2004, and the white-cheeked macaque (M. leucogenys) in south-eastern Tibet in 2015.
+The number of species in this genus has been growing steadily in later years to 23, as two new species have recently been described, the Arunachal macaque (M. munzala) in north-eastern India in 2004, and white-cheeked macaque (M. leucogenys) in south-eastern Tibet in 2015.

 Macaca fascicularis Long-tailed macaque